Opgørelsespraksis

 - Due to work-related ill health Info Quantity 0

-B10 - Wages and agreements
+B10 - Remuneration and collective bargaining

 Percentage of employees covered by collective bargaining agreements Info % 0